The Poles AI Pack includes any pole with either a light, or power lines leading to it.

 | Metadata for power and light presence attached to pole centroids.

 | Not available in Gen 1 / 2 Data

 Pole locations can be used for a variety of use cases, from identifying locations for networking equipment to identifying risk of electrical hazards for property insurance or drone flight.

-Some areas with underground power will still have a large number of light poles, which can provide benefit in analysing the adequacy of street lighting in a neighbourhood.
+Some areas with underground power will still have a large number of light poles, which can provide benefit in analyzing the adequacy of street lighting in a neighborhood.

 Pole centroids are typically accurate within about half a meter (RMSE).
 This accuracy is lower than our imagery GSD figures as poles are subject to parallax error, and the head of the pole may obscure the precise location with large cross-arms or protruding lights.

 The most common causes of error are overhanging vegetation and extensive shadowing.
 Given poles are typically not built/removed on a regular basis, we recommend choosing dates where "leaf off" surveys are available, and the sharpest imagery with the best lighting in the area is chosen for export.
 It would even be possible to request multiple dates of results to merge.